Carlodaviddd/final-project-oop/README.md

-# Final Project in Object Oriented Programming
+# Final Project: Object Oriented Programming

 This project is a **Connect Four Game** developed using **.NET** and **C#**.